HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-ObservationScreeningResponse-intro.md

  **Category-specific** Screening Assessments Value Set – Contains LOINC codes for the assessment instruments (LOINC panels) from which the preferred, category-specific questions have been selected.
 For an SDOHCC Observation Screening Response that is an Observation Grouping, Observation.code SHOULD use panel LOINC codes from this value set.
 An Observation Grouping does not have an Observation.value.

-Instead, an Observation Grouping (via Observation.member) references all Observations generated from a specific assessment instrument.
-See SDOHCC Observation Response Hunger Vital Sign Grouping Example.
+Instead, an Observation Grouping (via Observation.hasMember) references all Observations generated from a specific assessment instrument.
+See [SDOHCC Observation Response Hunger Vital Sign Grouping Example](dkdk).
  **Category-specific** Screening Assessments And Questions Value Set – Contains all codes in  **Category-specific** Screening Assessments Questions Value Set (LOINC question codes) AND  **Category-specific** Screening Assessments Value Set (LOINC panel codes).

 For SDOHCC Observation Screening Response, this is the complete set of preferred values allowed for Observation.code for a category-specific Observation and can be used to validate that Observation.code is from a preferred, category-specific value set.